deadlykam/CodeOptPro/README.md

 Here I will share all the updates done to the newer versions.
 Below are the updates.
 1. Added _IUpdate_ interface.
 This is needed so that other interfaces can extend from this interface and get the methods.
 Later may also simplify search for MonoAdv objects by using _IUpdate_.
 This may allow other custom classes to be searched as well.
 2. Added pooling system.
+3. Added _IUpdateManager_ interface.
+Now UpdateManagerLocal, UpdateManagerGlobal and UpdateManagerGlobalHelper are child of _IUpdateManager_.
+This helps with generic scripts with constraints.
 ***
 ## Versioning
 The project uses [Semantic Versioning](https://semver.org/).
 Available versions can be seen in [tags on this repository](https://github.com/deadlykam/CodeOptPro/tags).